chainguard-dev/edu/content/open-source/sigstore/policy-controller/_index.md

 images: []
 ---

-A Kubernetes admission controller can be used to validate signatures and attestations on container images as well as enforce policies using cue or rego languages.
+A Kubernetes admission controller used to validate signatures and attestations on container images as well as enforce policies using CUE or Rego languages.